Parchment

-Parchment is a writing material made from specially prepared untanned skins of animals—primarily sheep, calves, and goats.
-It has been used as a writing medium for over two millennia.
-Vellum is a finer quality parchment made from the skins of young animals such as lambs and young calves.
+Parchment is a writing material made from specially prepared untanned skins of animals—primarily sheep, calves and goats.
+It has been used as a writing medium in West Asia and Europe for more than two millennia.
+By AD 400 most literature in these regions that was intended for preservation began to be transferred from papyrus to parchment.
+Vellum is a finer-quality parchment made from the skins of young animals such as lambs and young calves.

-It may be called animal membrane by libraries and museums that wish to avoid distinguishing between parchment and the more-restricted term vellum (see below).
+The generic term animal membrane is sometimes used by libraries and museums that wish to avoid distinguishing between parchment and vellum.

 Parchment and vellum

 Today the term parchment is often used in non-technical contexts to refer to any animal skin, particularly goat, sheep or cow, that has been scraped or dried under tension.
 The term originally referred only to the skin of sheep and, occasionally, goats.
-The equivalent material made from calfskin, which was of finer quality, was known as vellum (from the Old French velin or vellin, and ultimately from the Latin vitulus, meaning a calf); while the finest of all was uterine vellum, taken from a calf foetus or stillborn calf.
+The equivalent material made from calfskin, which was of finer quality, was known as vellum (from the Old French velin or vellin, and ultimately from the Latin vitulus, meaning a calf); whilst the finest of all was uterine vellum.
+Many sources believed the starting material for the higher quality was taken from a calf foetus or stillborn calf.
+Modern research has provided evidence that this was not the case in samples of the 13th century parchment from pocket Bibles.
+Instead the authors hypothesize that the finer grade was actually the result of some now-lost technique and not fetal hides.